cloudify-cosmo/docs.getcloudify.org/content/plugins/script.md

 ctx.instance.runtime_properties['my_properties']['my_nested_property'] = 'nested_value'
 {{< /gsHighlight >}}

-Once a dict attribute is discovered during the attribute search the following logic applies:
+Once a `dict` attribute is discovered during the attribute search, the following logic applies:

-* If there is a single argument left, the call is considered to be a read access and the key path is calculated as the above demonstrates.
+* If there is a single argument remaining, the call is determined to be read access and the key path is calculated as the above demonstrates.
-* If there are 2 arguments left, the call is considered to be a write access and the key path is set to the value of the second argument left.
-If a dict does not exist in the intermediate path, it is created on the fly.
+* If there are two remaining arguments, the call is determined to be write access and the key path is set to the value of the second remaining argument.
+If a dictionary does not exist in the intermediate path, it is created on-the-fly.

-## Non string arguments
+## Non-String Arguments
-Sometimes you want to pass arguments that are not strings - for example setting a runtime property to a number.
-In this case, you can prefix an argument with `@` and it will be json parsed before being evaluated.
+To pass arguments that are not strings, for example when setting a runtime property to a number, you can prefix the argument with `@` so that it is json-parsed before being evaluated.

 {{< gsHighlight  bash  >}}
 #! /bin/bash